Kietpawpan/money/README.md

 # e-Receipt
-e-Receipt is a classified e-receipt, of which the items and prices can be unlocked with a secret key.
+e-Receipt is a classified e-receipt, of which the data on items and prices can be unlocked with a secret key.
 The data have been encrypted with an Advanced Encryption Standard implemented in the JavaScript library, called crypto.js.

 ## How to Use
 1. Open [e-Receipt](https://kietpawpan.github.io/money/)